waztedll/Installation/README.md

 Dracula QT: <https://github.com/dracula/qt5/archive/master.zip>

 - download the $theme and extract the anywhere
-- open up `kvantum` and select the $theme folder and install it
+- open up `kvantum` and select the folder that includes $theme and install it
 - then click the change theme and select the $theme
 - open up qt5ct and qt6ct and select the kvantum